 What to Look for in a Broadcasting School

-Broadcasting is a glamorous career, and as such it requires a great education to break into the field.
+Broadcasting is a glamorous career, and requires a great education to break into the field.
 How exactly can an international student tell a great broadcasting school from a merely passable one?
 An excellent school for broadcasting stands out with a comprehensive curriculum, availability of student radio and television stations, experienced faculty, and other factors discussed in this article.

 Broadcasting is, to many people, a glamorous career.
 From chasing a lead as a reporter to overseeing a radio show as producer to putting together a web series, broadcasting offers many ways to reach people and influence their lives.
 Success in such an important field depends on a strong foundation of education.
 But how should international students go about their search for a great broadcasting school?
 This article will get you started in your search for the top broadcasting schools in the US.

 One very important aspect in finding the best schools for broadcasting is to decide what exactly about broadcasting appeals to you.
 Are you interested in television?
 Radio?
 Broadcasting via the internet?
 What exactly do you plan to do in the field?
 There are multiple roles both in front of the camera/microphone and behind the scenes that require very different skill sets, such as reporter, cameraman, producer, editor, writer, and many more.
 Each of these jobs can even vary wildly depending on the medium (radio, television, film, and web), the location, and the workplace.
 The more specifically international students know what they want to do within broadcasting, the more they can narrow their search to the specific schools and programs that offer that area of study.